AymaneK24/AymaneK24/README.md

  👋 Hi, I’m Aymane KENBOUCH

- 👀 I’m interested in DevSecOps, Cloud Computing
+ 👀 DevSecOps, Cloud Computing is my play field

- 🌱 I’m currently learning new techs of Amazon Web Services 📫 How to reach me : aymanekenbouch@gmail.com
+ 🌱 I’m currently learning new techs of Amazon Web Services and Infrastructure as Code

+ 📫 How to reach me : aymanekenbouch@gmail.com